Naif Saleh Alrajhi: Philanthropy

-In 2014, Alraji made a sponsorship agreement with "Tasamy for Impact", an initiative that was established by Princess Ameera al-Taweel the Vice Chairperson of Alwaleed bin Talal Foundation for enabling sustainable and innovative solutions to societal problems.
+In 2014, Alraji made a sponsorship agreement with "Tasamy for Impact", an initiative that was established by Princess Ameera al-Taweel for enabling sustainable and innovative solutions to societal problems.

-He launched a blood donation campaign in 2018–2019 with Central Blood Bank and King Faisal Specialist Hospital.
-In 2019, his company launched an initiative to provide equipment needed for blind people and to provide aid for people in need.
+Since 2018, he has launched an annual blood donation campaign in collaboration with the Central Blood Bank and King Faisal Specialist Hospital.
+In 2019, his company launched an initiative to provide necessary equipment for the visually impaired and offer assistance to those in need.
+Additionally, Feyan, the community service arm of Naif Alrajhi Investment, launched the "Nora Tree Planting" initiative to support the Saudi Green Cause, in collaboration with the Green Horizons Environmental Association.

 Personal life

-The Alrajhi family are considered one of the wealthiest non-royal families in Saudi Arabia.
-His father was Saleh Abdulaziz Alrajhi, co-founder of Al-Rajhi Bank and many prominent industrial companies in Saudi Arabia, and his uncle is Sulaiman Abdul Aziz Al Rajhi, a Saudi Arabian corporate figure and billionaire who co-founder of Al-Rajhi Bank.
+He belongs to the Al Rajhi family, who are considered one of the wealthiest non-royal families in Saudi Arabia.
+His father was Saleh Abdulaziz Alrajhi, co-founder of Al-Rajhi Bank and many prominent industrial companies in Saudi Arabia.

-He is the son of Sheikh Saleh Al Rajhi, founder of Al Rajhi Bank, and has five children.